gpratt3151/BatteryMINDer/README.md

 ## Approach
 Use ideas, principles, and concepts from DevOps develop a minimum viable product to meet my needs and as I learn (via feedback) add features as necessary.

-### First iteration
-__Goal__
-Control 2 relays
-Use delay() to control the time between sequences Write the state out to the serial port

-__Outcomes__
-Learn how relays are controlled (i.e. whether pinmode has to be HIGH or LOW) Learn how to connect the relays to the digital ports Initialize the relays so they are off first
-Sequence between them every hour